top of page

 Friday, Saturday and Sunday Noon-4pm

-The Heritage Center is the newest addition to LaSalle County Historical Society’s Museum Campus, located at 208 Clark Street in Utica, IL.
+The Heritage Center is the newest addition to the LaSalle County Historical Society’s Museum Campus, and is located at 208 Clark Street in Utica, IL.
 In keeping with its tradition of preserving and procuring LaSalle County’s rich history, the Historical Society purchased the old Utica Co-Op property in August 2012.
 The Co-op building was fully remodeled and brought up to code, transforming it into today’s Heritage Center.
-The Heritage Center reflects the building’s original splendor, including a fully restored tin ceiling, with modern touches that will allow for enhanced display space and improved storage for society artifacts, expanded programming, and a location available for rental for community events.
+The Heritage Center reflects the building’s original splendor, including a fully restored tin ceiling, alongside modern touches that allow for enhanced display space and improved storage for society artifacts, expanded programming, and a location available as a rental for community events.

-Visitors to the Heritage Center will enjoy never-seen-before artifacts and historical displays, many in storage for years but virtually unseen until now.
-The exhibits will focus primarily on the 20th century and military.
-Displays include the Radium Girls of Luminus Dial, a World War I aid station as well as the many different types of naval ships that used the Illinois River during World War II.
-Military artifacts range from the battlefields to the home front and cover the time period from World War I to Desert Storm.
-Other displays will feature coal mining, the mining of silica sand and limestone, local jobs programs like the Civilian Conservation Corps and the Public Works Administration during the Great Depression, and the area’s numerous breweries and bottling plants.
+Visitors to the Heritage Center will enjoy never-seen-before artifacts and historical displays, many in storage for years and virtually unseen until now.
+The exhibits focus primarily on the 20th century, and the military.
+Displays include information on the peril of the Radium Girls, a display on Westclox and Ellsworth Danz's designs, and a World War I aid station alongside the many different types of naval ships which used the Illinois River during World War II.
+Military artifacts range from the battlefields to the home front, and cover the time period from World War I to Desert Storm.
+Other displays feature coal mining (with a focus on the Cherry Mine Disaster, located in our subterranean exhibit room), the mining of silica sand and limestone, local jobs programs like the Civilian Conservation Corps and the Public Works Administration during the Great Depression, and the area’s numerous breweries and bottling plants.

-Beyond the museum parking lot to the east is a one-room school, the Aitken School built in 1865.
+Beyond the museum parking lot, to the east, is a one-room schoolhouse, the Aitken School built in 1865.
+Guests to the LCHS are welcomed to step into its foyer and peek into the past!

 History

 The Aitken One Room Schoolhouse, built in 1865, was originally established as District One in Troy Grove Township in a deed signed by Horace A. Hickok, brother of “Wild Bill” Hickok.
 It was located two miles south of Troy Grove.
-The school was renamed Aitken School, after John Malcomn Aitken, who served as the school's director from 1885-1905.
-The School remained open until 1956 when it consolidated with Dimmick Grade School.
+The school was renamed the Aitken School, after John Malcomn Aitken who served as the school's director from 1885-1905.
+The School remained open until 1956, when it consolidated with Dimmick Grade School.
 Utica’s Unimin Corporation donated the schoolhouse to the LaSalle County Historical Society in 1990.
-On the right side of the school is the herb garden containing herbs and flowers native to Illinois.
-The Utica Garden Club graciously maintains the garden.
+It was then relocated to the LCHS Campus.
+On the right side of the school is an herb garden containing herbs and flowers native to Illinois.
+The Utica Garden Club graciously maintains this garden.

-At one time there were more than 275 One Room School's located in LaSalle County.
-All items located in our Aitken School have come from one room schools in the county.
+At one time there were more than 275 One Room School's located in LaSalle County!
+All of the items located in our Aitken Schoolhouse have come from one room schoolhouses throughout in LaSalle county.

 Tours for Schools

-Every spring, students, parents, and teachers participate in a one-day visit to the museum complex to see what school and life was like in the early days.
-Retired teachers and other volunteers present school lessons, rules, and discipline of more than a hundred years ago.
+Every spring, students, parents, and teachers participate in a one-day visit to our museum complex to see what school and life was like in 'the early days'.
+Retired teachers and other volunteers present school lessons, rules, and discipline from more than a hundred years ago.

 The 2024 Aitken School Program will take place between April 22, 2024 to May 17, 2024.
 If you are a 4th Grade School teacher and interested in signing up please fill out the below form.

-Schools located in LaSalle County may sign up for this program at no charge.
-If your school is located outside LaSalle County there will be a $3 per student charge.
+Schools located in LaSalle County may sign up for this program at no cost.

 Blacksmith Shop